dclausen/accepton-api-docs/source/index.md

 * Staging: https://staging-checkout.accepton.com
 * Production: https://checkout.accepton.com

 The staging environment should be used for testing.
 Please keep in mind that the data can be deleted at any time.

 To actually process payments, the production environment must be used.
+To switch to production, simply update the URL and corresponding API KEY, and if the moon is in the right (meaning both correct and directional) quadrant of the sky, it should "Just Work"!

 # Getting Started
+## Retrieve your API credentials

 1. If you haven't done so already, please create an account in the Staging environment [https://staging.accepton.com](https://staging.accepton.com)